mysticcoders/www/_posts/2009-08-12-wicket-tutorial-yui-autocomplete-using-json-and-ajax.markdown

 tags: []
 comments: true
 ---
-<p>A new step-by-step tutorial on how to integrate a Yahoo!
-User Interface Library (YUI) <a href="http://developer.yahoo.com/yui/autocomplete/">AutoComplete</a> control with Wicket can be found here:</p>
+A new step-by-step tutorial on how to integrate a Yahoo!
+User Interface Library (YUI) <a href="http://developer.yahoo.com/yui/autocomplete/">AutoComplete</a> control with Wicket can be found here:\n
-<p><a href="http://ptrthomas.wordpress.com/2009/08/12/wicket-tutorial-yui-autocomplete-using-json-and-ajax/">Wicket Tutorial: YUI AutoComplete using JSON and Ajax</a></p>
+<a href="http://ptrthomas.wordpress.com/2009/08/12/wicket-tutorial-yui-autocomplete-using-json-and-ajax/">Wicket Tutorial: YUI AutoComplete using JSON and Ajax</a>\n
-<p>It covers quite a few Wicket concepts, such as:</p>
+It covers quite a few Wicket concepts, such as:\n
 <ul>
 <li>Creating a re-usable Wicket custom component</li>
 <li>How to use a Wicket Ajax â€œBehaviorâ€</li>